WLJSTeam/wljs-docs/docs/frontend/Reference/Graphics/Opacity.md

 <Wl >{`Graphics[{Opacity[0.5], Red, Disk[{-0.5,0}, 1], Blue, Disk[{0.5,0}, 1]}]`}</Wl>

 ## Dynamics
-It also supports dynamic updates combined with some primitives
+It also supports updates combined with some primitives

 ```mathematica
 opacity = 0.5;